 Delonix Regia - Besides its ornamental value, it is also a useful shade tree in tropical conditions, because it usually grows to a modest height (mostly 5 m or 15 ft, but it can reach a maximum height of 12 m or 40 ft) spreads widely and its dense foliage provides full shade.
 In areas with a marked dry season, it sheds its leaves during the drought, but in other areas it is virtually evergreen.

-Our partner Eden Reforestation is managing this plantation project.
+Our partner Eden Reforestation Projects is managing this plantation project.

 Key Impact Areas

 Biodiversity & Habitats - Soil Stability & Erosion control - Climate Stability - Social Community Impact

 This project will positively impact the lives of the native communities.
 Agro community forests support food security in poverty-stricken areas.